 - Current, unencumbered licensure as a registered nurse in the state in which clinicals will occur

-- Master of Science (MS) with a nursing focus, Master of Science in Nursing (MSN), or Master in Nursing (MN) from an accredited nursing program.
+- Master of Science or Arts with a nursing focus, or a related field (applicant must have a baccalaureate degree in nursing).
 Applicants may apply pending completion of the master’s degree; degree conferral must be received prior to the start of the program.

 - All official transcripts

 - If you have previously attended CSS you must request your transcripts to be sent to Nursing CAS.
 Please contact OneStop Student Services

 The following requirements will be required in the online Nursing CAS application.
 Please carefully review all the instructions prior to beginning your application.
 No items should be sent directly to CSS.

 Visit www.nursingcas.liaisoncas.org/apply and select Summer 2021 for your term.
 Then click APPLY.